[Guest Post] How Damaging Sexual Scripts Allow Abuse of “Lucky Boys” to Thrive by Poly Lone Ranger

 • If you live and/or coparent together, making sure that your partner also has free time away from the home, children, and other responsibilities to do the things that matter to them (whether that’s going on their own dates, seeing their friends, doing hobbies, or just playing video games)

-Considering how your actions impact your partner and caring for them emotionally isn’t a sign of being controlled.
+Considering how your actions impact your partner and caring for them emotionally isn’t a sign of control.
 It’s a sign of being a good partner.
 Knowing the difference isn’t always easy, and the former can slip in via the backdoor of the latter.
 But with good communication, love, compassion, emotional intelligence, and strong personal boundaries on both sides, you can take care of each other without controlling each other.

 [**] All of this is assuming that you and your partner have both consented to a polyamorous/non-monogamous relationship.
 Poly-under-duress is a whole different thing and not something you should either tolerate or do to another person.